stdware/qwindowkit/README.md

 agent->setup(w);
 ```

-You should call `QWK::WidgetWindowAgent::setup` as early as possible, especially when you need to set the minimum width/height/size and/or maximum width/height/size.
-QWindowKit will change some Qt internal data which will affect how Qt calculates the window size, and thus you need to let QWindowKit initialize as soon as possible.
+You should call `QWK::WidgetWindowAgent::setup()` as early as possible, especially when you need to set the size constrains.
+QWindowKit will change some Qt internal data which will affect how Qt calculates the window size, and thus you need to let QWindowKit initialize at the very beginning.

 #### Construct Title bar